peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 the delegation's NS record set, with DNSSEC validation enforced.
-When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY polling state MUST be considered inconsistent.
+When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.

 ## CSYNC

-A CSYNC-based update consists of (1) polling the CSYNC record to determine which data records shall be synchronized from child to parent;
+A CSYNC-based update consists of (1) querying the CSYNC record to determine which data records shall be synchronized from child to parent;
 (2) querying for these data records (e.g. NS) and placing them in the parent zone.
-If the below conditions are not met during these steps, the CSYNC polling state MUST be considered inconsistent.
+If the below conditions are not met during these steps, the CSYNC state MUST be considered inconsistent.

-When polling the CYSNC record set, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all received responses.
+When querying the CYSNC record set, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all received responses.